sunnynagavo/sunnynagavo/README.md

 Mentoring is my passion and I helped several engineers in mentoring and coaching them.
 Want to check out my reviews and book a session, go to ADP list: https://adplist.org/mentors/sunny

+Sharing in Technical syncs/conferences is my hobby as one wise man said once ( sharing is caring) https://sessionize.com/naga-santhosh-reddy-vootukuri/

 I can help you with
 -product engineering
 -resume reviews